anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 <a name="7.6.4"></a>
 ### 7.6.4 Volume Encryption

 Virtual volume disks associated with workloads may contain sensitive data.
 Therefore, they need to be protected.
 Best practice is to secure the workload volumes by encrypting them and storing the cryptographic keys at safe locations.
+Encryption functions relies on a Cloud Infrastructure internal key management service.
 Be aware that the decision to encrypt the volumes might cause reduced performance, so the decision to encrypt needs to be dependent on the requirements of the given infrastructure.
 The TPM module can also be used to securely store these keys.
 In addition, the hypervisor should be configured to securely erase the virtual volume disks in the event of application crashes or is intentionally destroyed to prevent it from unauthorized access.

+For sensitive data encryption, when data sovereignty is required, an external Hardware Security Module (HSM) should be integrated in order to protect the cryptographic keys.
+A HSM is a physical device which manages and stores secrets.
+Usage of a HSM strengthens the secrets security.
+For 5G services, GSMA FASG strongly recommends the implementation of a HSM to secure the storage of UICC (Universal Integrated Circuit Card) credentials.

 <a name="7.6.5"></a>
 ### 7.6.5 Root of Trust for Measurements (RTM)